-A Member must make a proposal and this must be seconded by another Member before a vote can be taken.
-The Chair has the casting vote.
+- 11.1 A Member must make a proposal and this must be seconded by another Member before a vote can be taken.
+The Chairperson has the casting vote. - 11.2 An Officer, and/or Legal Adviser may advise Members on the implication of the vote in either direction prior to the vote taking place.